jeffgillan/HDR-SMood-Challenge-sample/README.md

 ## Training

-If you are running the scripts within a Cyverse container and all the software has already been installed:
+If you are running the scripts within the `ESIIL ML Challenge 2025` Cyverse app, all the software has already been installed:

 ```
 python HDR-SMood-Challenge-sample/baselines/training/BioClip2/train.py --batch_size 16 --num_workers 4 --epochs 100